"Mykonos attractions – even if your Mykonos vacations are one day long there’s lots to keep you busy during your visit

 Mykonos island and Hora town might not be too big but there’s enough Mykonos attractions to keep you busy all day.

 And when the moment comes for you to get back onboard your cruise ship, you will wish you could have prolonged your mini island vacation.

 Here’s a list of all the attractions and things to do to help you make sure you’ve seen as much as you can in your short cruiser’s day to Mykonos Greece island.

-1. WINDMILLS – a bit of an unexpected sight, but yes, you will see windmills right in Mykonos town.
+1. WINDMILLS – a bit of an unexpected sight, but yes, you will see windmills right there in Mykonos town.

 Once there were about 15 of them that were operational, but today none of them are and they mostly serve as tourist attractions (one of them was turned into a museum).